-A Vendor must meet all Mandatory Requirements (defined herein) in order to be considered for evaluation under this ITN.
-The Mandatory Requirements for this ITN are set forth in APPENDIX V.
+A Vendor must meet all Mandatory Requirements (specified herein) in order to be considered for evaluation under this ITN.
+The Mandatory Requirements for this ITN are set forth in APPENDIX V MANDATORY REQUIREMENTS CHECKLIST.

-- 5.2.1 The Procurement Manager will examine each reply to determine whether the reply meets the Mandatory Requirements specified herein and in APPENDIX V. A reply that fails to meet the Mandatory Requirements will be deemed nonresponsive and will not be evaluated. - 5.2.2 An initial determination that a reply meets the Mandatory Requirements does not preclude a subsequent determination of non-responsiveness.
+- 5.2.1 The Procurement Manager will examine each reply to determine whether the reply meets the Mandatory Requirements specified herein and in APPENDIX V. A reply that fails to meet the Mandatory Requirements is deemed nonresponsive and will not be evaluated. - 5.2.2 An initial determination that a reply meets the Mandatory Requirements does not preclude a subsequent determination of non-responsiveness, INCLUDING FAILURE TO MEET Mandatory Requirements.